adapticai/backend-legacy/README-npm.md

 Add the folowing to your `.env` file or add them as environment variables in your deployment environment:

-- `GRAPHQL_ENDPOINT`: The URI of your GraphQL server (e.g., `http://localhost:4000/graphql` for local development, or a production endpoint for deployment e.g. `https://api.example.com/graphql`).
 - `BACKEND_HTTPS_URL`: The HTTPS URL of your GraphQL server.
-E.g. `https://api.example.com/graphql`.
-- `BACKEND_WS_URL`: The WebSocket URL of your GraphQL server.
-E.g. `wss://api.example.com/subscriptions`.
+E.g. `https://api.adaptic.ai/graphql` for production, and `https://localhost:4000/graphql` for local development.

 Example `.env` file: